 - probation period (if probation was imposed).

-But people convicted of a felony under this law cannot get it expunged.
+Though if you are convicted of a felony under this law, you cannot get it expunged.

-This is because California law does not allow expungements for crimes that result in a defendant serving prison time.
+This is because California law does not allow expungements for crimes that result in you serving prison time.

 5. What are some related crimes?